EricssonResearch/calvin-base/calvin/examples/doorlock/readme.md

       }
     }

-Start a Calvin runtime on both Raspberry Pis with their respective IP addresses:
+Start a Calvin runtime on the laptop and both the Raspberry Pis with their respective IP_ADDRESS and HOSTNAME:

-    doorlock$ csruntime --host IP_ADDRESS --keep-alive
+    doorlock$ csruntime --host IP_ADDRESS --keep-alive --attr '{"indexed_public": {"node_name": {"organization": "com.ericsson", "name": "HOSTNAME"}}}'

-Next, on 192.168.0.111 deploy the application and connect the runtimes:
+Next, on the laptop deploy the application and apply the deployment requirements:

-    doorlock$ csruntime doorlock.calvin --host 192.168.0.111 --keep-alive &
-    doorlock$ cscontrol http://192.168.0.111:5001 nodes add calvinip://192.168.0.146:5000
-    doorlock$ cscontrol http://192.168.0.111:5001 nodes add calvinip://192.168.0.134:5000
+    doorlock$ cscontrol http://192.168.0.111:5001 deploy doorlock.calvin --reqs doorlock.deployjson

-Next, start the web server and migrate actor `button_1` to Raspberry PI with ip 192.168.0.146 and `button_2` and `bell` to Raspberry PI with ip 192.168.0.136:
+Next, on the laptop start a calvin web server:

     doorlock$ csweb

+Next, verify the actor deployment by opening a web browser go to http://192.168.0.111:8000 (In the Connect dialog, enter "http://192.168.0.111:5001" in the Control URI field and "node/attribute/node_name/com.ericsson" as the Peers index search field).

-Next, push the button on Raspberry PI with ip 192.168.0.146 and a picture should be shown and if a face was detected in the image the doorbell should trigger.
-Then, push button on Raspberry PI with ip 192.168.0.134 to unlock the door (lamp should turn green).
+Next, push the button on raspi3 and a picture should be shown and if a face was detected in the image the doorbell should trigger.
+Then, push button on raspi2 to unlock the door (lamp should turn green).